Student Application Instructions (9:04)

 What You Will Need (and How to Get It)

+This step is optional, however, many of the applications consider financial need which requires completion of the FAFSA.
 Complete the Free Application for Federal Student Aid online.
 Once you have completed your application you will receive an Expected Family Contribution Number (EFC#) as well as a detailed Student Aid Report (SAR).
 This can take 5 to 10 days to process so be sure not to wait until the last minute on this step.
-You will submit both your EFC# and SAR with your application if you are applying for scholarships that require or consider financial need.

 You can request an electronic (.pdf) copy of your unofficial transcript from the Records portal online.
 If this is your first time accessing the portal, you will need to create a 'New Learner Account'.